 For instance, you will use the chillers in winery production plants to control temperature during fermentation and storage of wine.

 · Metal Finishing Industry

 You will need chillers in the metal finishing industry to remove excess heat in processes such as electroless plating.

-It will come in handy when cooling the anodizing liquid in heat exchangers and lower the high temperatures within the tanks.
+It will come in handy when cooling the anodizing liquid in heat exchangers and lowering the high temperatures within the tanks.

 · Injection Molding Industry

 It is important to control the precise and particular temperature limits during the mass production of different plastic parts.

 It helps in the prevention of particular problems including warping, cracks, and internal stresses on the final plastic products.

 You will use the chillers to control the temperatures within different spaces such as inside the office or hospital buildings.

 It also helps in the reduction of cost for purchasing costly temperature control systems such as HVAC systems.